-The Prize Expense went down about \$4.2 million.
-This can be attributed to lower sales than last year.
-The lower sales also affected Contractual Services (costs related to the lottery services provider which are based on a percentage of sales) as it was about \$200,000 less than last year, as well as Retailer Commissions which were about \$400,000 less.
-The Marketing Expense went down about \$650,000, mostly due to COVID-19 as the Lottery cut back on advertising campaigns and promotions in the fourth quarter.
+The Prize Expense went up about \$14 million.
+This can be attributed to the higher sales over last year.
+The higher sales also affected Contractual Services (costs related to our lottery services provider which are based on a percentage of sales) as it was about \$1.5 million more than last year, as well as Retailer Commissions which were about \$1.5 million more.
+The Marketing Expense went down about \$750,000 due to COVID-19 as the Lottery cut back on advertising campaigns and promotional events during the year.

-The Transfers to Other Funds had a decrease of almost \$4.2 million.
-With the lower sales, the Lottery had less in profits and was not able to transfer as much to the beneficiary trust funds this year.
+The Transfers to Other Funds had an increase of almost \$5.8 million.
+With the higher sales, the Lottery had more profits and was able to transfer more to the beneficiary trust funds this year.